 It's best to wear a thick material that lies close to the body, like leather.
 These will keep you warm in colder weather and protected from road hazards year-round.

-Few things are more important than maintaining control of your scooter's handlebars!
-Sweat, dirt, rain, and more can lessen your ability to get a good grip.
+Few things are more important than maintaining control of your scooter's handlebars as sweat, dirt, rain, and other factors threaten to loosen your grip.
+That's what makes riding gloves so essential.
 Proper gloves should cover the entire hand and be made of a tough material, preferably leather.

 Make sure to get strong leather boots that go over the ankle.
-Rubber soles are your best bet, and look out for a good tread design so your feet don't slip.
+Rubber soles are your best bet, and ensure good tread design so your feet don't slip.

 To make sure you're seen by other motorists, it's a good idea to wear high visibility gear, like bright colors or reflective metallic strips you can stick onto your leathers.